 I said in my favorite your-driving-me-crazy voice that always makes my friend at the desk next to me laugh out loud, "Honey.
 I'm sure my mom did not have a Robot Coup or a pastry bag when we were growing up.
 I'm certain that it doesn't need to be this difficult.
 I'm going to make the eggs, I'll take care of it."

-.
+So we went around like this for about another 10 minutes before we were both exasperated but he agreed to stay out of the kitchen and let me make them.
 I was pretty excited and boiled the eggs just like the Kraft Foods website had instructed.
 I started to peel them and, I couldn't believe it, the shell did not peel easily from the egg white.
 In fact, on some of them, whole parts of the white stuck to shell, there was no way around it.

 I called my mom.
 She said "Oh, I hate when that happens.
 Sometimes if the eggs are too fresh, they just don't peel right."
 Geez.
 I couldn't believe on this day of all days, we had the freshest eggs in town.

 So, I patiently took my time, running the eggs under cold water as I peeled and most of them looked just fine.
 Once the eggs were peeled, I was having a lovely time.
 My husband and daughter were away and I had relaxing acoustic music on.
 The yolks came out without a hitch, the filling tasted great and I actually took my husbands advice and piped the filler into the eggs by cutting a corner off a plastic sandwich bag.
 (I ended up using mayo, hot and spicy mustard, celery salt and fresh ground pepper for the filler... paprika on the top, of course.)
 I placed the finished eggs on a cute plate that my daughter made at the pottery camp a few weeks ago.
-Then, so that the plastic wrap wouldn't stick to the eggs, I took two of the eggs that didn't peel very well, cut them in half, placed them on the four corners of the edge plate and stuck a couple of skewe
+Then, so that the plastic wrap wouldn't stick to the eggs, I took two of the eggs that didn't peel very well, cut them in half, placed them on the four corners of the edge plate and stuck a couple of skewers in them.

 The finished product looked delightful, I must say.
 We had a great time at the BBQ.
 Everyone enjoyed the eggs not to mention the rest of the yummy food.
 How fun!